kanton-basel-stadt/designsystem/README.md

 The entire config is deep-merged with the standard config.

-**Please keep in mind, that any change to the theme should adhere to the design sepcifications.
+**Please keep in mind, that any change to the theme should adhere to the design specifications.
 Use custom components over theme changes, and, if the value is only used once or twice, use arbitrary value syntax (i.e. `bg-[#ff0000]`).**

 ## How to use icons